dominiccoey/essays/elbo/index.md

 The normalizing constant $Q$ is known as the "partition function", and $\varepsilon_i$ is the energy of state $i$.[^4] Energy in any given system state $z_i$ is a known system-specific function $E$, called the Hamiltonian: $\varepsilon_i = E(z_i)$.
 The partition function plays a critical role in determining the physical behavior of the system, but may take impractically long to compute if the number of system states $M$ is enormous.

 This is where ELBO comes in.
 We write the log joint density of the ELBO as $\log p(x,z) = -E(z)$, where we consider the $x$'s to be fixed system parameters rather than a random variable.
 Then the "marginal likelihood", obtained from summing over states $z$, is exactly the partition function!
 With a tractable model $q(z)$ of the distribution of system states, we can find a lower bound on the log partition function by maximizing the ELBO.
 The optimization will often involve variational methods, and the negative ELBO is the called the variational free energy.
-If $z$ is vector-valued, for example, we may make $q$ tractable via the _mean-field_ assumption, according to which the component elements are independent.
+As in the [variational Bayes](#variational-bayes) case above, if $z$ is vector-valued, a common approach is to make $q$ tractable via the _mean-field_ assumption, according to which the component elements are independent.

 See [here](https://ml4physicalsciences.github.io/2019/files/NeurIPS_ML4PS_2019_92.pdf) for more on the equivalence between the ELBO and variational methods in physics.